jcmoraisjr/haproxy-ingress/docs/content/en/docs/overview/_index.md

 linkTitle: "Overview"
 weight: 1
 description: >
-  What HAProxy Ingress is and how it works.
+  What N42 Gateway is and how it works.
 ---

 ## HAProxy